invince/YAET/TestPlan.md

 # Terminal
 - reconnect: open a ssh terminal, reboot, then the reconnect button should appear
   - after you click it, your session should be reconnected
+- open url:
+  - when you click url, it's copied in your clipboard
+  - when you press ctrl and click url, it's opened in a new web browser (not in electron itself)

 ## Local Terminal
 - (Settings) if default open option checked, then a local terminal should start at startup